xin9le/CloudStructures/README.md

 Who is using this?
 ---
 CloudStructures is in production use at [Grani](http://grani.jp/)
-Grani is top social game developer at Japan(and I'm CTO at Grani).
+Grani is top social game developer in Japan(and I'm CTO at Grani).
 The game is developed by C# 5.0 + ASP.NET MVC 5 on AWS(Windows Server + RDS(MySQL) + Redis).
 The game use redis massively heavy, hundreds of thousands of message per second.